Expertise and Responsiveness in People’s Political Consultative Conferences

 For generations, thinkers have debated whether democracy impacts socioeconomic outcomes.
 This question has become more relevant than ever since several authoritarian regimes claim superiority in delivering goods and services to citizens.
 The last decade’s impressive advances in data on political regimes along with vastly extended time series, progress in rigorous statistical modeling, and (quasi-) experimental techniques, have generated solid results identifying generalizable causal effects.
 Consequently, several strands of literature now demonstrate that being and/or becoming a democracy often has a substantial impact on economic prosperity, human development, and climate change mitigation.
 While other research focuses on technical solutions to improve economic outcomes, human development, and mitigation of climate change, we highlight that societies’ challenges are to a significant part dependent on countries’ political institutions.

-Democratic-Autocratic Party Systems: A New Index(with Fabio Angiolillo, and Staffan I. Lindberg)Working Paper here.
+Party Systems, Democratic Positions, and Regime Changes: Introducing the Party-System Democracy Index(with Fabio Angiolillo, and Staffan I. Lindberg)Working Paper here.

 Disinformation has transformed into a global issue and while it is seen as a growing concern to democracy today, autocrats have long used it as a part of their propaganda repertoire.
 Yet, no study has tested the effect of disinformation on regime breakdown and stability beyond country-specific studies.
 Drawing on novel measures from the Digital Society Project (DSP) estimating the levels of disinformation disseminated by governments across 179 countries between 2000-2022 and from the Episodes of Regime Transformation (ERT) dataset, we provide the first global comparative study of disinformation and survival of democratic and authoritarian regimes, respectively.
 The results show that in authoritarian regimes, disinformation helps rulers to stay in power as regimes with higher levels of disinformation are less likely to experience democratization episodes.
 In democracies, on the other hand, disinformation increases the probability of autocratization onsets.
 As such, this study is the first to provide comparative evidence on the negative effects of disinformation on democracy as well as on the prospects of democratization.